Medicago lupulina

 Flowers May to October.

-Trifolium spp. - Medick looks similar to yellow Trifoliums
+Trifolium spp. - medick looks similar to yellow Trifoliums

-The terminal leaflet of medick has a pointy bristle at the tip
+the terminal leaflet of medick has a pointy bristle at the tip

-Medick has one seed per fruit, while Trifolium has 4 or 5
+medick has one seed per fruit, while Trifolium has 4 or 5

-The corolla in medick falls off right after flowering to an early reveal of the dark, reniform fruits suggesting a spiral.
+the corolla in medick falls off right after flowering to an early reveal of the dark, reniform fruits suggesting a spiral.
 In Trifolium, corolla remains a dried-up mass

 Medicago lupulina black medick